$413m Canterbury land sale cleared, Danes to bring new seed screening tech to NZ

 "Flock Hill Holdings seeks to acquire a leasehold interest in approximately 135ha of adjacent land through a boundary adjustment.
 Flock Hill Holdings has an existing leasehold interest in approximately 14,000ha of land on Flock Hill Station.
 The adjacent land that it seeks to acquire is part of Craigieburn Station, another high country station," the decision said.

-CDL Land New Zealand, 53 per cent Singaporean-owned, got consent to buy 8.4ha of land at Arataki Rd for a secret sum from Kiwis Carolyn Wallis, Christine and James Hawley and Martin Speeden.
+CDL Land New Zealand, 53 per cent Singaporean-owned, got consent to buy 8.4ha on Arataki Rd, Havelock North for a secret sum from Kiwis Carolyn Wallis, Christine and James Hawley and Martin Speeden.
 CDL plans to develop about 120 sections, then sell them.
-The address was only given as Arataki Rd.

 Fletcher Distribution, 45 per cent Australian-owned, can lease 1.6ha of sensitive land at 481 Pakuranga Rd, Auckland from New Zealand's Yun Hwa Investments in a deal whereby all financial amounts were suppressed